 One skill I’ve learned that has been particularly useful to my family is the skill of keeping a type of schedule called “time blocking.”
 It has dramatically changed how I run my days and how I relate to my kids.
-In fact, I think time blocking is the perfect scheduling solution for large families--whether you are a very scheduled person, or you struggle with having a plan for the day.
+In fact, I think time blocking is the perfect scheduling solution for large families and homeschooling families--whether you are a very scheduled person, or you struggle with having a plan for the day.

 I’m super type A about being on time to appointments, and that had spilled over to my home.
 I was even setting timers all the time, and it just honestly got very toxic.
 I feel like time blocking has brought a lot of peace to our homeschool days, and we are still equally, if not more, productive.
 With time blocking, we’re not throwing away scheduling altogether—just reimagining it.
 And the good news is, if you are on the opposite end of the spectrum from me, and you struggle with being on time or being productive in your day, this is a gentle system that you can adopt as well.